Thinkwise/docs/docs/sf/messages.md

 ![](../assets/sf/image264.png)

-Figure 202: Example of a message as it may appear in an end product.
+*Example of a message as it may appear in an end product.*

 .